Blog Post

 The 1% Rule

 The 1% rule is the quickest method you can use when comparing multiple rental property opportunities.
 It will help you reduce your investment options and identify the best property to invest in.
-It’s a general rule of thumb for investors in determining the ideal purchase
+It’s a general rule of thumb for real estate investors in determining the ideal purchase

 price for a rental property.